The 8 Best Canon Rebel SL3 Lenses

 - Best Lens for Macro: Canon EF-S 60mm f/2.8 Macro USM

-Best All-Around Zooms
+Best All-Around Zoom Lenses

 Best Telephoto Zooms

 Sigma 18-300mm f/3.5-6.3 DC OS: This is like having a bunch of zoom lenses packaged together.
 The 16.6x zoom ratio means all focal ranges from telephoto to wide angle are covered.
-Built with 17 elements in 13 groups, four of which are FLD and 1 SLD element, makes it possible to take sharp crisp, high-quality images, without having to be concerned with optical aberrations.
+Built with 17 elements in 13 groups, with four FLD and 1 SLD element, makes it possible to take high-quality, sharp crisp images, without having to be concerned with aberrations.

-Canon EF-S 18-200mm f/3.5-5.6 IS: This is an example of a portable and lightweight lens that still contains a sizeable zoom range.
-With 4 stops of image stabilization, it truly is a solution that gives great overall performance at a cheap cost.
+Canon EF-S 18-200mm f/3.5-5.6 IS: This is a lightweight and portable lens that still includes a large zoom range.
+With 4 stops of stabilization it’s a solution that gives great performance at a cheap cost.
 This is an ideal solution to avoid unwanted weight and size.

 Best Prime Lenses

 Canon EF 50mm f/1.8 STM: Outstanding picture level of quality in a portable and lightweight package which is one of the very best lenses produced by Canon.
 The large f/1.8 aperture makes this standard focal length a terrific selection for low light shooting.
 The lens has a role in every kit and is invaluable for practically all photographers.

 Don’t buy the previous version as the motor that powers the focusing system is laggy and noisy.
 You most likely will not like the outcome of seeking to save a lttle bit of money.
 This is doubly relevant if you plan to have the ability to capture video.